ziyi22/tp/docs/UserGuide.md

 ### Locating employees by department: `filter`

-Filter employees by their department or tags
+Filters employees by their department or tags

 Format: `filter KEYWORD [MORE_KEYWORDS]`